-Shutters must be rigidly mounted to keep the beam aligned inside the aperture.
+Shutters Datum A must be rigidly mounted onto heat sink for thermal transfer prior to operation.
 The heat generated inside the shutter during normal operation must be handled through proper heatsink mounting.
 In general, the shutter mount must be made of high thermal conductivity material, there must be a large cross section of material from the shutter base (or body for body mounted models) all the way to the "infinitely" large heatsink, and the mount or hardware in proximity must not be ferromagnetic.
 This usually leads to using aluminum for the heatsink/mount.